Kit203/discord-bot/README.md

 # User Stories
+No User stories.

 # Languages Used
-Html,
+- HTML [HyperText Markup Language] []
+- CSS [Cascading Style Sheets] []
+- Python [X]
+- Javascript []

 # Frameworks, Libraries, and Programs Used
+## Programs
+- [Font Awesome](https://fontawesome.com/): used to add icons to make the pages look astheticly pleasing
+- [Github](https://github.com/): Used to store project code.
+- [Replit](https://replit.com/): Used to run code.
+## Libraries

+## Frameworks

 # Features
-Responsive on:
+## Responsive on:
-Interactive Elements:
+## Interactive Elements:

 # Further Additions
-See a word, censor, and delete the word.
+1) See a word, censor, and delete the word.
-Fetches activity from other websites and posts it in a designated channel.
+2) Fetches activity from other websites and posts it in a designated channel.
-Leveling system: Reads messages sent on social media platform and awards levels based off activity.
+3) Leveling system: Reads messages sent on social media platform and awards levels based off activity.
 Creates in server currency.
-Reaction Commands: Allows users to set roles to themselves via reaction commands and agree to server rules with those commands.
+4) Reaction Commands: Allows users to set roles to themselves via reaction commands and agree to server rules with those commands.

 # Testing User Stories from User Experience Section
+No testing has taken place yet.

 # Further Testing
+No testing has taken place yet.

 # Bugs
+No known bugs.

 # Deployment
+Not deployed

 # Local Deployment
+Not deployed

 # Citations/Credits
-Made on a different platform following the following tutorial: https://www.youtube.com/watch?v=SPTfmiYiuok

-Basically the same thing, functions on a rudimentary level.
-Nothing new.
-Would like to add more to it.
-So a skelenton of what would like to be added is on there.
-This was worked on with another human.
-[Will link their github if they make one]
+[freeCodeCamp.org](https://www.youtube.com/watch?v=SPTfmiYiuok): To help put the skeleton code in place in Python
+[Shadow]: Reviewed my code for errors